informationgrid/informationgrid.github.io/latest/components/interface_search.md

 opensearch.descriptor.file=conf/descriptor.xml

 # interface url displayed in opensearch results
-# use this in case of application hiding via an proxy
+# use this in case of application is behind a reverse-proxy
 opensearch.proxy.url=http://dev.informationgrid.eu/search/opensearch

 # url to display detailed view of metadata results